-Testing associated with HIV/AIDS involves either measuring the affected person's response to HIV (antibodies) or measuring and evaluating the virus itself.
-Most tests are performed using the person's blood.
+Testing associated with HIV/AIDS involves detecting HIV antigen (p24) and/or the affected person's response to HIV (antibodies), measuring the amount of virus, or detecting the viral nucleic acid.
 The goals of HIV testing are to:

 - Measure and monitor the amount of virus in the person's blood (the viral load)

 - Evaluate HIV's resistance to available drug therapies

 HIV testing is the only way for someone to know if he or she has HIV infection.
 Early detection and treatment of HIV infection and immune system monitoring can greatly improve long-term health.
 Also, if a person knows his or her HIV status, it may help change behaviors that can put that person and others at risk.

 Several organizations recommend routine screening for HIV.
 The Centers for Disease Control and Prevention (CDC), American College of Physicians (ACP), and the U.S. Preventive Services Task Force (USPSTF) recommend that anyone between the ages of 13 and 64 (or 15 to 65 in the case of the USPSTF) and pregnant women be screened for HIV at least once.